 Before you begin getting into the intricacies of setting type in the likes of InDesign CC (opens in new tab), it's important to know the basics of typography.
 If you need a refresher on type terms then check out our key terms every graphic designer should know (opens in new tab).

-If you need a refresher on type terms then check out our article What is typography?
-Learn the basic rules and terms of type!
-For this article, though, the most important thing you need to know is the difference between kerning and tracking.
-Kerning is the spacing between specific pairs of letters, whereas tracking works across a range of characters or even paragraphs or whole documents.
+For this typography tutorial (opens in new tab), though, the most important thing you need to know is the difference between kerning and tracking.
+Kerning is the spacing between specific pairs of letters, whereas tracking works across a range of characters, or even entire paragraphs or documents.

 Once you've got the hang of that, read on to discover how you can take your typography skills to the next level...

 01. Kern upside down

 Why would you want to kern character pairs upside down?
 Because this enables you to see your letterforms and the space between them without actually reading the words – bringing meaning to them.
 If you're doing something fancy with the kerning based on the meaning, this won't work, of course, but otherwise it's a well-used and tested technique and one you should try if you're struggling with kerning character pairs.

 02. Blur it

 Another tested technique is to blur the type, perhaps by taking a screenshot and blurring it in Photoshop ... or more likely just squinting a little bit.
 Like Brian Hoff says: "I like to blur my eyesight a bit by squinting or crossing my eyes.
 This enables me to focus on the contrast and white space of the letterforms without becoming distracted by the characters themselves."
 It's a great technique, and you can find plenty expert kerning tricks in this brilliant article from Brian Hoff (opens in new tab).